sdiehl/stephendiehl.com/posts/books.md

 > rational alternatives was something that made no sense at all.

 **The Man Who Loved Only Numbers** by Paul Hoffman

+Paul Erdős was one of the most prolific mathematicians of the 20th century, and simultaneously one of the most eccentric people who ever lived.
+He's particularly known for monumental contributions to Ramsey theory and combinatorics.

 > As a joke I said, "What is the purpose of Life?"
 "Proof and conjecture, and keep the Supreme Fascist's score low."